10 May 2019

 I generalized the Hugh Tracey tine painting system in a logically consistent manner so it would work optimally with kalimbas of different keys and my tablature and my series of kalimba books.
 Logically, the 17-Note Kalimba in C is like the Hugh Tracey Alto kalimba, with the root note, "1," or "Do" located on the central tine.
 Painting the 17-Note Kalimba in C in a way similar to the Alto kalimba, with 6 painted tines, gives you a great many advantages.

 Kalimba tablature has several white columns and several shaded (or colored) columns, which represent the painted tines.
-(The black column in the center of the tab is an invisible line separating left and right sides.)
+(The black line in the center of the tab represents the separation between the kalimba's left and right sides.)
 If your kalimba is painted the same way as the tablature implies, it makes it easy to transfer the notes from the tab to the kalimba.
 If your kalimba is painted in a way different from the tablature's assumption, it can become confusing and difficult.

 To purchase a kalimba painted this way, with 5 tines painted in one color and 6 tines painted in another color, check the "Double Tine Painting System" box when you order your Heart-17 Kalimba.
-If you are particular about which colors you want, and which color you want to be on the 5-tine Chinese system and which you want to be on the 6-tine Kalimba Magic system, be sure to send us that info in the COMMENT field with your order your Heart-17 kalimba.
+If you are particular about which colors you want, and which color you want used for the 5-tine Chinese system and which you want used for the 6-tine Kalimba Magic system, be sure to send us that info in the COMMENT field when your order your Heart-17 kalimba.